alanrob17/ASP.Net-Razor-Pages/02-Working-With-Forms-In-Razor-Pages.md

 Code: ``Sandbox\Razor\MovieApp``

+**Note:** in these ode example we are not going to use ``scaffolding`` to build our pages.
+All the HTML and code will be added manually.

 ## One way data binding

 The following file has hard coded data.
 We are going to change this with one way data binding.